mason12504/CS4220Proj1/README.md

 Group Members: Mason Andersen, Zachary Donnelly
 We have neither given nor recieved unauthorized assistance on this work

+These programs, client.c and server.c impliment a client and server using OpenSSL standard practice.
+The client establishes a secure, encrypted TLS connection with the server, recieves a message, and closes the connection when complete.

 Initially, the main issues were in setting up OpenSSL on windows, and while this seemed like a good decision for convenience, the nature of visual studio complicated some parts of the project.
 Overall, we were able to overcome these issues and get a working TLS connection going, with encrypted data.
 Resources:
 https://dev.to/jeffreythecoder/how-i-built-a-simple-http-server-from-scratch-using-c-739